Knockoffs-SPR: Clean Sample Selection in Learning with Noisy Labels: Experiments

 \subsection{Further Analysis}

 \textbf{Influence of Knockoffs-SPR strategies}.
-We compare Knockoffs-SPR with several variants, including: SPR (The original SPR algorithm), $*$-random (Knockoffs-SPR with randomly permuted labels), $*$-multi (Knockoffs-SPR without class-specific selection), $*$-noPCA (Knockoffs-SPR without using PCA to pre-process the features).
+We compare Knockoffs-SPR with several variants, including: SPR (The original SPR algorithm), $*$-random (Knockoffs-SPR with randomly permuted labels), $*$-multi (Knockoffs-SPR without class-specific selection), $*$-noPCA (Knockoffs-SPR without using PCA to pre-process the features) and $*$-NN (Knockoffs-SPR that directly use an additional linear layer to reduce the feature dimension).
 Experiments are conducted on CIFAR-10 with different noise scenarios, as in Table~\ref{tab:pp-ablation}.
 We observe the following results:

-\textbf{(1)} As also shown in Fig.~\ref{fig:FSR-q}, the SPR can control the FSR in Sym.
+\textbf{i)} As also shown in Fig.~\ref{fig:FSR-q}, the SPR can control the FSR in Sym.
 40\% and Asy.
 40\% but fails in Sym.
 80\%.
-This may be due to that when the noisy pattern is not significant, the collinearity is weak between noisy samples and clean ones, as shown by the distribution of irrepresentable value $\{\Vert (X_S^\top X_S)^{-1}X_S^\top X_j \Vert_1 \}_{j \in S^c}$ in Fig. 1 in the appendix.
+This may be due to that when the noisy pattern is not significant, the collinearity is weak between noisy samples and clean ones, as shown by the distribution of irrepresentable value $\{\Vert (X_\mathcal{S}^\top X_\mathcal{S})^{-1}X_\mathcal{S}^\top X_j \Vert_1 \}_{j \in \mathcal{S}^c}$ in Fig.~1 in the appendix.
 In this regard, most of the earlier (resp. later) selected samples in the solution path tend to be noisy (resp. clean) samples.
 When there is strong multi-collinearity and the irrepresentable condition is violated seriously, our proposed Knockoff procedure can help to control the FSR.
 The higher accuracy of Knockoffs-SPR over SPR can be explained by consistent improvements in terms of the F1 score of sample selection capacity, as shown in Fig.~\ref{fig:FSR-q}.

-\textbf{(2)} Compared with the random permutation strategy, Knockoffs-SPR with most-confident permutation enjoys much better FSR control and works much better in Sym.
+\textbf{ii)} Compared with the random permutation strategy, Knockoffs-SPR with most-confident permutation enjoys much better FSR control and works much better in Sym.
 40\% and Asy.
 40\% noise scenarios.
 In Sym.
 80\% noise scenario, the accuracy is comparable, but the most-confident permutation still enjoys much better FSR control.
 This result empirically demonstrates the advantage of the most-confident permutation over the random permutation.

-\textbf{(3)} Running Knockoffs-SPR on each class separately is beneficial for the FSR control capacity and recognition capacity.
-When the noise rate is high, running Knockoffs-SPR on multiple classes cannot control the FSR properly by the estimated $q$.
+\textbf{iii)} Running Knockoffs-SPR on each class separately is beneficial for the FSR control capacity and recognition capacity.
+When the noise rate is high, for example in Sym.
+80\% noise scenario, running Knockoffs-SPR on multiple classes cannot control the FSR properly by $q$.